miservers/miservers.github.io/docs/devops/ansible/roles.md

 └── vars
     └── main.yml       # variables associated with this role
 ~~~

+### Use a Role
-3. Create a playbook using this role : tomcat-playbook.yaml
+Create a playbook using this role : tomcat-playbook.yaml

 ~~~yaml
 - name: Install Tomcat